Ever published a post on Facebook and not on LinkedIn, only to have their algorithm cast it into the depths of obscurity?

 We keep drumming on about how LinkedIn is a professional platform, but we also want to note that the best-performing posts tend to be those that boast a bit of creativity and personability as well as value.

 The platform already has plenty of people showcasing professional content, but a post with a bit of flair will stand out from the rest.
 It’d be a good idea to work closely with your design team to create content that’s engaging and different.

 An excellent example of a creative post used on LinkedIn is Netflix’s job application for a “Witcher” – a character from their popular series “The Witcher”.

 The position was actually in security but the post was so popular that fans of the show responded with glee and shared the content online, leading to greater awareness of the show.
-A true display of how creativity aligned to a business’ essence can make headwaves.
+A true display of how creativity aligned with a business’ essence can make headways.

 Now that your profile is looking swanky and you’re putting out great posts, it’s time to do some active outreach!

 If you’re after prospective leads, you’ll need to meet them where they are.
 In order to connect with them and build a healthy relationship with them, follow these simple tips.

 While it seems to be common practice to add as many people on Linkedin as possible (even if you don’t know them), you’ll fall not obscurity if that’s all you do.
 Don’t just add people randomly.
 In fact, don’t add anyone before making a connection with them…